-Use varies from standard meetings with powerpoint presentations, or training seminars with more complex audio visual requirements, to video conferencing or internet meetings.
+Use varies from quick team ‘catch ups’ in huddle spaces, standard meetings with powerpoint presentations, to training seminars with more complex audio visual requirements, and video conferencing or internet meetings.
 All are commonplace and part of ‘business as usual’!

 Even the lighting must be easily controlled to allow for such variation in use.

 The easiest way to is have a lighting control system with a choice of pre-set “scenes” to suit how the room is being used.
 If plans or documents are being examined, lighting will focus on the table.
 If listening to a speaker, the lights may dim, but leave the speaker illuminated.
 A presentation will require the dimming of the lights to focus on the projected images.
 For a ‘mix + mingle’ event some atmospheric lighting may be preferred.